 🕑 Reading time: 1 minuteThe mixing of concrete constituent materials i.e. cement, water, aggregates and admixtures in specified proportions will produce a concrete of adequate strength.
 The mix design strength developed for a given type of cement is dependent on the following factors:

-C. Relative proportion of fine & coarse aggregates
+- Relative proportion of fine and coarse aggregates

-ii.
-Size& shape of coarse aggregates: Greater the size of coarse aggregate lesser is the surface area and lesser is the proportion of fine aggregate required and vice versa.
+- Size& shape of coarse aggregates: Greater the size of coarse aggregate lesser is the surface area and lesser is the proportion of fine aggregate required and vice versa.
 Flaky aggregates have more surface area and require greater proportion of fine aggregates to get cohesive mix.
-Similarly, rounded aggregate have lesser surface area and require lesser proportion of fine aggregate to get a cohesive mix.
+Similarly, rounded aggregate has lesser surface area and require lesser proportion of fine aggregate to get a cohesive mix.

 - Cement content: Leaner mixes require more proportion of fine aggregates than richer mixes.
 This is because cement particles also contribute to the fines in concrete.

 4. AdmixturesA variety of admixtures are available in the market that is used to serve various purposes.
 The admixtures are used in the concrete mix design when they have to solve certain concerns.
 Some of these concerns are:

 - To maintain the concrete quality throughout the process of mixing, transporting, placing and compacting